kityk-cargo/wms-main/architectural intent/common formats/error/Common Error Format.md

 - **criticality** (required): Indicates whether the process requested was stopped by SERVER without valid response because of the error
   - Values: `critical`, `non-critical`, `unknown`
   - Note: Err on the side of critical if in doubt

+- **id** (required): An id of the error, used for tracing it through the system in the logs etc -- ties to the observability.

 - **title** (optional): Brief error message, usually used for UI message titles